illegalHackor/ZippX/README.md

     |                          |                         | or Passing a Sting array of urls                   |
     ...........................................................................................................

+<h2>ValueNotFoundException</h2>
+This exception is thrown when any value from the raw url is not found

 ### You can define a urls String Array and pass it
      String []urls=new String[//size here];